Public image of George W. Bush: Domestic policy

 Domestic criticism of Bush has waxed and waned throughout his administration.
 Before 9/11, Bush was reviled by the bulk of the American left, mostly for his role in the controversial 2000 election, and for his No Child Left Behind education program.
 The next major domestic item which Bush faced significant opposition to was his program of tax cuts, codified in the Economic Growth and Tax Relief Reconciliation Act of 2001 and the Jobs and Growth Tax Relief Reconciliation Act of 2003.
 Both acts ultimately passed, but calls for their repeal lasted until the end of the 2004 campaign.
 Democratic candidate Howard Dean in particular called for a repeal of the part of the tax cuts which affected the wealthiest Americans in order to fund public health care programs and reduce the federal deficit.

 After Bush was re-elected, he made Social Security reform a top priority.
 He proposed options to permit Americans to divert a portion of their Social Security tax (FICA) into secured investments, creating a "nest egg" that he claimed would enjoy steady growth.
 This led Democrats to label the program a "privatization" of Social Security.
 Bush embarked on a 60-day tour to shore up public support for the plan, attacking the political reaction against reforms.
 Ultimately, Congressional Republicans could not reach a consensus on the plan, and the Democrats were unanimously opposed.
 Bush was left without any political will to pass his reforms.
 The issue was dropped, and the status quo maintained.

-Bush has been increasingly forced to defend his actions on many fronts and has been unable to generate widespread support in the nation as a whole.
+Bush had been increasingly forced to defend his actions on many fronts and had been unable to generate widespread support in the nation as a whole.
 After the Democratic Party regained control of both houses of Congress in the 2006 midterm elections, MSNBC reported that "The war in Iraq, scandals in Congress and declining support for Bush and Republicans on Capitol Hill defined the battle for House and Senate control".